konfou/konfou.github.io/_posts/2021-03-03-android-tv-as-htpc.md

 downloaded from [Store][kodi-store]  or the [releases][kodi-releases] on the official site.

 ## Media sharing

-Kodi is nice if storage is mounted  directly on the device or is network accessible.
+Till here all is nice if storage is mounted directly on the device or is network  accessible.
 The  problem  is what  to do  when  none of  those happen.
 Specifically suppose  you've some media files on  the laptop you want to watch on TV.
-Till here the  options are, (i) send the file on TV and  (ii) Chromecast.
+The options shown  are, (i) send the file on TV and (ii)  Chromecast.
 The  first  is  ridiculous  whereas  the  second  is computer-first  approach.
 If  things are  organized and  searching isn't required,  the media  center  interface is  kinda  comfy making  casting unnecessary.

+The solution is setting up a server on laptop or/and other devices, that is making  the devices network  accessible.
+This is  a bit of  hassle.
+A simpler solution is  using software meant for this  purpose, employing a client-server model.

+The first and more popular software  to do this is [Plex], a proprietary freemium system and nowadays ad-supported  streaming service as well.
+It is actually  a media  player with  client-server model  originating from Kodi  (then known  as  XMBP).
+Though very  polished,  my media  server software of choice is [Jellyfin].
+Jellyfin is a fork of, formerly mostly open-source with  closed-source components  and now  proprietary, [Emby] which was  originally made as  a own-content-only Plex  alternative with plug-in   support.
+Jellyfin   for   TV   can   be   downloaded   from [Store][jellyfin-tv-store] or the [releases][jellyfin-tv-releases].

+Both require a media server to be setup on devices which hold the media.
 Let's move a bit  further than what a vanilla HTPC is  supposed to do to what  is usually  expected  to  do.
 It  shouldn't  be  capable of  media playback   but   also    allow   access   to   its    media   to   other